philips-software/license-scanner/README.md

 - [ ] Authentication of clients.
 (Not sure)

 Should-have
+- [x] Caching downloads across (subdirectory) scans.
+- [ ] Download by commit hash instead of git clone, because this is much faster.
 - [ ] Verify checksum of downloaded artifact before scanning.
 - [ ] Detect and return copyright statements.